 By Tracy Brighten

 Imagine British Prime Minister Margaret Thatcher had been invited to give a speech at a university conference on sustainability.
 Imagine her topic was the discrepancy between the clean, green image created by the ‘100% Pure New Zealand’ campaign and the environmental reality.
 Imagine she wanted to inform the audience of this discrepancy; to persuade them it is economically damaging as well as morally unacceptable; and to motivate them to take action.
-As a scientist and politician, she knew the importance of commerce, government and environmental groups working together, and as a superb public speaker, she knew the power of words spoken with passion.
+As a scientist and politician, she knew the importance of commerce, government and environmental groups working together, and as an effective public speaker, she knew the power of words.
 Imagine this was her speech.

 Good morning lecturers, students and parents.
 It’s with great pleasure that I’ve taken time from my schedule of bungee jumping and white water rafting to speak to you at this Student Conference on Sustainability.
 Many of you here today weren’t even born when I was Prime Minister of Great Britain, but I’m rather hoping that you will have heard of me.

 You may not have heard that I was a scientist before I was ever a politician, so the environment is close to my heart.
 When I addressed the United Nations in 1989, I warned that climate change was a global issue that all nations must confront.